-- R v Harris and 8 others Conspiracy to import cocaine.
+- R v H and eight others – Conspiracy to import cocaine.

-- R v Smales and Smales Money laundering.
+- R v S and S – Money laundering.

-- R v Kurtisivek and 7 others Importing heroin, 8 defendants.
+- R v K and seven others – Importing heroin, eight defendants.

-- R v Reynolds and 2 others Conspiracy to import cocaine.
+- R v R and two others – Conspiracy to import cocaine.

-- R v Otusanya and Ugoh (2008) Prosecuting this allegation of conspiracy to import cocaine from Africa to the UK over an 18 month period involving a large number of individual importations by between 15 and 20 different couriers.
-The prosecution was complex relying on previous prosecutions of couriers and evidence from abroad including Nigeria, Ghana, Uganda, Belgium, Switzerland, Holland and Ireland.
+- Kingston Crown Court (2008) – Instructed to prosecute this allegation of conspiracy to import cocaine from Africa to the UK over an 18-month period, involving a large number of individual importations by between 15 and 20 different couriers.
+The prosecution was complex, relying on previous prosecutions of couriers and evidence from abroad including Nigeria, Ghana, Uganda, Belgium, Switzerland, Holland and Ireland.

-- R v Chambers and 3 others (2008) A SOCA investigation in which it was alleged that the principal defendant ran a “drugs warehouse” from his business premises from which drugs of every all class were recovered including largest ever quantity of amphetamine seized in the UK.
+- Inner London Crown Court (2008) – A SOCA investigation in which it was alleged that the principal defendant ran a “drugs warehouse” from his business premises from which drugs of every class were recovered including the largest ever quantity of amphetamine seized in the UK.